 I love, love, love lemons!
 So it’s not surprising that Chicken Piccata is one of my favorite dishes.
 I have been making it for quite a while now.
-I usually make it when there’s something else for hubby to eat, as he doesn’t like it.
+I usually make it when there’s something else for hubby to eat, as he doesn’t care for it.
 So I don’t make as often as I would like.
-Not to mention, there is a stick of butter in it, so its not great for the waistline!
-But it does make it taste sooo good!

 Chicken cutlets are so versatile.
 With cutlets I make this Piccata, and in the Summer months lots of Milanese with my home made lemon dressing, I also make chicken cutlets to have with tomato sauce and mozzarella.
 The skies the limit to what you can do with chicken cutlets.